-The objective is to review reported instances of failures.
-As part of this task, the current design for U-brackets will be evaluated for perceivable weakness that may be causing reported failures.
+The objective was to review reported instances of failures.
+As part of this task, the current design for U-brackets was evaluated for perceivable weakness that may be causing reported failures.

 CHAPTER 2.
 COMPARISON OF WIND LOAD PRESSURE CALCULATION METHODS